gakalmar/Notes/53_Kubernetes_Helm.md

             - The application is now available at `http://localhost:7080/`
     4. Delete the service if not used anymore:
         - `kubectl delete service hello-minikube`

-- **Kubernetes basics using minikube (from Udemy course):**
-    - Plan:
-        - Images should be ready-to-go on DockerHub
-        - Configurations should be done for:
-            - Creating the container(s)
-            - Creating the networking

-    - Create a separate folder from the project (eg. simple-k8s):
-        - Initialize minikube:
-            - `minikube start`
-        - Start by creating the basic k8s objects:
-            - Create `client-pod.yaml`
-            - Create `client-node-port.yaml` (this is a service!)
-        - Once created, we can add them to our cluster / feed them to `kubectl` (we are using `minikube` for development for now):
-            - `kubectl apply -f client-pod.yaml`
-            - `kubectl apply -f client-node-port.yaml`
-                - You can the also delete these with:
-                    - `kubectl delete -f client-pod.yaml`

-            - Ports explained:
-                - `port: 3050`: this is used by other services in the cluster, that need to reach out to the pod the service connects to (through `targetPort`)
-                - `targetPort: 3000`: This is the port we expose our container on, which is specified in the Pod as `containerPort`
-                - `nodePort: 31515`: This is the port of the node, through which we can connect to.
-So we could type `http://localhost:31515` in theory, but since the VM created by minikube is NOT on localhost, we need to find out it's IP address first:
-                    - To find out the minikube's IP: `minikube ip`
-                    - Now we can connect with: `<minikube-IP>:<nodePort>`, eg `192.168.49.2:31515` (This only works on Linux or Mac!)

-        - Check status:
-            - `kubectl get pods`
-            - `kubectl get pods`
-            - `kubectl get services`

-        - Initialize tunnel to access your app(required on Windows!):
-            - `minikube tunnel` -> then connect to `127.0.0.1` (localhost) instead of the `minikube ip`
-            - `minikube service <nodePort-servce-name> --url` -> this gets you an URL that you can use to directly reach your app

-        - Get detailed info about a Kubernetes Object:
-            - `kubectl describe <object-type> <object-name>`

-        - Updating a `Pod`:
-            - just update the images it uses in the file, then re-apply the .yml file with the same `name` and `kind`
-            - You can only change the image used basically, everything else needs a different approach (use `Deployment` instead)

-        - Using a `Deployment` instead a `Pod`, to run a set of `Pods`:
-            - Runs more, *identical* pods simultaneously!
-            - Also restarts crashed pods, by monitoring them
-            - These can also be used in production!

-            - Uses a `Pod template`, that contains the following info:
-                - Number of containers
-                - Name
-                - Port
-                - Image

-            - If we want the deployment to automatically check and update itself to use the latest version of the image it uses, we do the follwing:
-                - We need to recreate our docker image with a specific tag:
-                    - `docker build gakalmar/new-image:v1.1 .`
-                    - `docker push gakalmar/new-image:v1.1`
-                - Then we can update our running deployment like this:
-                    - `kubectl set image <object_type>/<object_name> <container_name>=<new_image_to_use>`
-                    - `kubectl set image deployment/client-deployment client=gakalmar/fibonacci-calculator-client-dev:v1.1`

-    - Docker runs 2 copies separately: one on your local machine, and the other one inside the node you are using in the kubernetes cluster.
-By default, in our terminal we are connected to the local docker version, but we can change this in the following way:
-        - `eval $(minikube docker-env)`
-            - This command only updates in the current terminal window, so if you want to use it, just open a new terminal, then kill it once you're done

-- **Deploy applications (Load Balancer):**
-    1. access a LoadBalancer deployment:
-        - `kubectl create deployment balanced --image=kicbase/echo-server:1.0`
-        - `kubectl expose deployment balanced --type=LoadBalancer --port=8080`
-    2. In another window, start the tunnel to create a routable IP for the ‘balanced’ deployment:
-        - `minikube tunnel`
-    3. To find the routable IP, run this command and examine the EXTERNAL-IP column:
-        - `kubectl get services balanced`
-        - Your deployment is now available at `<EXTERNAL-IP>:8080`

-- **Deploy Google's Hello App and setting up an ingress for it:**
-    - Follow instructions in this link: https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/

-        1. Enable the NGINX Ingress controller:
-            - `minikube addons enable ingress`
-            - verify: `kubectl get pods -n ingress-nginx`
-        2. Deploy a hello, world app:
-            - `kubectl create deployment web --image=gcr.io/google-samples/hello-app:1.0` #`web` is the name
-            - verify: `kubectl get deployment web`
-        3. Expose deployment:
-            - `kubectl expose deployment web --type=NodePort --port=8080`
-            - verify: `kubectl get service web`
-        4. Visit the Service via NodePort:
-            - `minikube service web --url`
-                - this gets you an IP with a port, eg `http://172.17.0.15:31637`
-            - verify itt works: `curl http://172.17.0.15:31637` (or in the browser)
-        5. Create an Ingress:
-            - `kubectl create ingress ingressname --rule="/=web:8080"`
-            - check what was created: `kubectl edit ingress ingressname`
-            - or : `kubectl get ingress`
-        6. Modify `/etc/hosts` file:
-            - Add this line: `127.0.0.1       minikube-test.localhost` # instead of just being localhost
-        7. Open tunnel:
-            - `minikube tunnel` # now we can access the minikube through the IP (`127.0.0.1`)

-    - Create a second Deployment (=Add a second service?):
-        - Follow instructions in this link: https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/

 - **Create a k8s cluster in AWS EKS, using `eksctl`:**
     0. Install `eksctl` (if necessary):